 The Good Play Cafe, Southbourne – lovely little place to visit, especially if you fancy a good cuppa and a nice bite in a pleasant environment.
 The play frame is smaller than in other soft play centres but then it is predominately a cafe.
 The food is healthy and delicious and you can see where your child is at all times (there is a camera in the ‘hidden’ part linked to a TV).
 There is no on-site parking, so you will need to park nearby either on a road or in a car park.

-Molly’s Den, New Milton – while the soft play area is quite small, my kids always love a trip to Molly’s Den.
+Molly’s Den, New Milton – while the soft play area is small, my kids always love a trip to Molly’s Den.
 This may have something to do with the fact they have an actual bus full of play balls.
 There is a cafe next to the soft play where you can pick up a good brew and delicious cake.
 And I mustn’t forget to mention the hundreds of stalls (it is a vintage emporium after all) selling knick-knacks, ornaments, toys, wall art and much more.
 A browse around the stalls while my husband watches the kids is my idea of heaven.

 Play On Site Safari, Ringwood – this soft play is located inside the health and leisure centre and is cheaper than a standard soft play centre.
-There is loads of fun for children to have in the ball paits, spiders web and spooky dens.
+There is loads of fun for children to have in the ball pits, spiders web and spooky dens.
 My kids love running off steam here however there is no cafe on site (just vending machines) and no tables or chairs, so parents will need to be fine with perching on the floor.
 Also note that you have to pay for car parking.

 Best New Forest Playgrounds